inferno986return/AuroraRL-mirror/README.md

 # README #

 Aurora - a space exploration roguelike game, inspired by Star Control 2, Prospector and Space Rangers.
-Take command of a large scout spaceship, with dozens of scientists, engineers and marines on board, and start your jouney in outer space.
+Take command of a large scout spaceship, with dozens of scientists, engineers and marines on board, and start your journey in outer space.
 Collect everything valuable and bring back to Earth, for humanity sake.

 ### How to start? ###